 Please note: Actual cutting waste may be lower or higher based on room layout.
-E.g. multiple rooms vs. one large area and "pattern" being installed.
+E.g. multiple rooms vs. one large area and product description.
+E.g. wide and long planks may require more cutting allowance.

 Consider carefully before returning boxes.

 Keeping extra boxes is a great idea and inexpensive insurance against damage, if a repair if needed the product and batch will be the same, and you have options even if the product has been discontinued.

-Diagonal installations may require 5% extra material over and above the cutting and manufacturer tolerance allowance.
+Diagonal installations may require 5% extra material over and above the cutting allowance given here.

 Net Area SqFt Total with Cutting Allowance SqFt % Applied

 100 110 10

 200 218 9

 400 432 8

 600 642 7

 800 848 6

-1000 5
+1000 1050 5

 above 1000 SqFt add 5%